0xPikapool/website/docs/builders/typescript-sdk.md

   // Prompt the user to sign the typed message const signedBid = await ethersSigner._signTypedData(unsignedBid);

-  // Broadcast the bid to the pikapool darkpool return pikapool.bid.broadcast(signedBid);
+  // Broadcast the bid to pikapool return pikapool.bid.broadcast(signedBid);
 }
 ```